Master Actions and Helicity Decomposition for Spin-4 Models in $3D$: Constructing the Master Action

 \bea S_M&=& \int \left[\frac{m}{2}\omega\cdot d\omega +\frac{m^2}{2}(\omega^2)+c_1\,(\omega-g)\cdot d(\omega-g) +c_2 \,(h-g)\cdot d \Omega(h-g)\right.\nn\\ &+& \left. c_3\, \Omega(s-h)\cdot d \Omega (s-h)\right] + m^2\int d^3x\,\,\omega_{\mu\nu}U^{\mu\nu}+ S^1_{aux}[U,H,V]. \eea

-\no In the action (\ref{mestra}), the terms preceded by the coefficients $c_1$, $c_2$ and $c_3$ are the so called mixing terms, while such coefficients are a priori arbitrary.
-The spin-4 field is coupled to the auxiliary rank-2 field $U^{\alpha\beta}$ and at the end of the expression we have an auxiliary action, which can be written explicitly as:
+\no Where the subscript $M$ refers to the Master action while {\it aux} stands for auxiliary.
+In the action (\ref{mestra}), the terms preceded by the coefficients $c_1$, $c_2$, and $c_3$ are the so-called mixing terms, while such coefficients are { \it a priori} arbitrary.
+Of course, if $c_1=c_2=c_3 =0$ we have exactly the first order self-dual model by \cite{aragone2}.
+While $\omega$ is the spin-4 field, $g$, $h$, and $s$ are introduced to be used in the interpolation process and have the same symmetry in their indices as $\omega$.
+During the interpolation process, the auxiliary action will also change, that is why we use the superscript $1$ denoting the first auxiliary action in the process.

-\no All the coefficients used in the auxiliary action can be obtained after a hard working calculation on the equations of motion, which was done originally by \cite{aragone2}, see also \cite{Zino} for a modern review on the particle content.
-While the field $U^{\alpha\beta}$ guarantees that no spin-2 ghosts are propagating, the fields $H^{\mu}$ and $V_{\mu}$ and an additional auxiliary scalar $U$ which is indeed the trace of $U^{\alpha\beta}$ are responsible for killing the propagation of spins 1 and 0.
-It is not so difficult to see that we can integrate over the trace $U$ in (\ref{acao21}).
-Besides, after deriving the equations of motion to the spin-4 field, one can check that we end up only with the symmetric traceless part of $U_{\alpha\beta}$ in the game which we will call it $\tilde{U}^{\alpha\beta}$.

-In order to verify the quantum equivalence of the self-dual descriptions to be interpolated by the master action (\ref{mestra}) we proceed by adding a source term to the spin-4 field $j_{\mu(\beta\gamma\lambda)}$ and defining the generating functional:
+To verify the quantum equivalence of the self-dual descriptions being interpolated by the master action (\ref{mestra}), we add a source term $j_{\mu(\beta\gamma\lambda)}$ to the spin-4 field and define the generating functional.

 \be W_M[j]= \int\,\, {\cal D}\omega\, {\cal D}g\,{\cal D}h\,{\cal D}U\,{\cal D}H\,{\cal D}V\, \,\,exp\,\,i\left (S_M+\int d^3x \,j_{\mu(\beta\gamma\lambda)}\omega^{\mu(\beta\gamma\lambda)}\right). \ee